Government of Karnataka: Executive

 A district of an Indian state is an administrative unit headed by a deputy commissioner or district magistrate, an officer belonging to the Indian Administrative Service.
 The district magistrate or the deputy commissioner is assisted by a number of officers belonging to Karnataka Civil Service and other Karnataka state services.

-A Deputy Commissioner of Police, an officer belonging to the Indian Police Service is entrusted with the responsibility of maintaining law and order and related issues of the district.
-The commissioner is assisted by the officers of the Karnataka Police Service and other Karnataka Police officials.
+A Superintendent of Police, an officer belonging to the Indian Police Service is entrusted with the responsibility of maintaining law and order and related issues of the district.
+The District SP is assisted by the officers of the Karnataka Police Service and other Karnataka Police officials.
 A Deputy Conservator of Forests, an officer belonging to the Indian Forest Service, is responsible for managing the forests, environment and wildlife related issues of the district.
 He is assisted by the officers of the Karnataka Forest Service and other Karnataka forest and wildlife officials.
 Sectoral development is looked after by the district head of each development department such as PWD, Health, Education, Agriculture, Animal husbandry, etc. These officers belong to the State Services.